 Common Recommendation by doctors:

 When topical corticosteroids are used for short periods, doctor’s suggest there is a smaller risk of atrophy.
 Since topical steroids comes in various potency grades, it is common for doctors recommend to stick to the recommended class for a particular body part.
 For example, applying hydrocortisone cream once a day to the affected site is considered a Level 1 treatment.
 The higher strength steroid creams are often reserved for the trunk, while sensitive areas like the face and genitals are commonly treated with only low potency corticosteroids.

-Many people with topical steroid withdrawal (also known as Red Skin Syndrome) do not agree with the above recommendation, however have included it there for reference.
+Many people with topical steroid withdrawal (also known as Red Skin Syndrome) do not agree with the above recommendation, however we have included it there for reference.

 Treatment of Topical Steroid Withdrawal and Skin Atrophy

-Due to topical steroid withdrawal being an adverse effect to a pharmaceutical drug, it is only just being recognised a medical phenomena and not yet an illness.
+Due to topical steroid withdrawal being an adverse effect to the discontinued use of a pharmaceutical medicine, it is only just recently being recognised a medical phenomena.
 Currently there is no cure or standardized medical treatment.
 The time it to takes to heal from topical steroid withdrawal is still unknown and is unique from person to person.